LilianDm/UnoGame/README.md

 ##Project Objective

 Features and goals
-* A player vs. AI UNUS simulation
+* A player vs. AI UNUS simulation (silimar to UNO)
 * images of what happened
 * a clear view of the hand
 * a start screen and message